LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Status Effects & Battle Conditions.md

 - After the effect procs:
 	- Disadvantage on attack rolls
 	- Disadvantage on ability checks
-	- takes d4 damage at the end of their turn
+	- takes d4 damage at the end of the first and last round
 - Lasts for 6 rounds
 - Can be cured with an appropriate remedy